|

 Amongst these thoughts,

-I slowly scooped up the courage to push my boat off the rocks and slide
+I slowly scooped up the courage to push my boat off the rocks and

-live up to its namesake, Maytag, which must have been on the
+this rapid to live up to its namesake, Maytag, which must

-spin cycle.
-Next came the raft filled with the family.
-They went sideways
+have been on the spin cycle.
+Next came the raft filled with the

-over Top Drop and scooted by us and around the next corner.
+family.
+They went sideways over Top Drop and scooted by us and around

 |